5 Written questions

-- b pleasure, especially sensual love; one of the four goals of life.
+- a material success and social prestige, one of the four goals of life.

-- d the lowest of the four classes of the caste system, traditionally made up of servants and laborers.
+- e the highest of the four classes of the caste system, traditionally made up of priests.

 - an incarnation, or living embodiment, or a deity, usually Vishnu, who is sent to earth to accomplish a divine purpose; Krishna and Rama are the most popular avatars.

 - liberation or release of the individual self, atman, from the bondage of samsara, salvation; one of the four goals of life.

 Brahman → the eternal essence of reality and the source of the universe, beyond the reach of human perception and thought.